 M-Audio have announced the release

-of the Sputnik large-diaphragm studio multi-pattern tube condenser microphone.
+large-diaphragm studio multi-pattern tube condenser microphone.
 M-Audio tell us that the Sputnik is based on classic vacuum tube design principles and manufactured in stateof-

 the-art facilities to exacting standards and that it delivers the lush, classic sound that is normally